bttger/my-zsh/README.md

 - Emacs keybindings paired with common text editor keybindings (See [Keybindings](#keybindings))
 - Convenient aliases (See [Aliases](#aliases))
 - [tere](https://github.com/mgunyho/tere) integration for easy and fast directory navigation
-- Long history with immediate history udpates and duplicate omission (duplicates move to end of history)
+- Long history with immediate history updates and duplicate omission (duplicates move to end of history)
 - Commands beginning with space won't be saved in history
 - Clean prompt with git status, exit code of last command if code != 0, and optionally displaying hostname
 - [Autosuggestions](https://github.com/zsh-users/zsh-autosuggestions) based on history
 - Search through history for previous commands matching everything up to current cursor position with arrow keys
 - [Syntax highlighting](https://github.com/zsh-users/zsh-syntax-highlighting)
-- Autocomplete with [fzf](https://github.com/junegunn/fzf) fuzzy search
+- Autocomplete and history search with [fzf](https://github.com/junegunn/fzf) fuzzy search

 ## Keybindings
 The default config enables Emacs keybindings but you can disable them or change them to vi by swapping out the `-e` flag with `-v` in [line 17](https://github.com/bttger/my-zsh/blob/main/.zshrc#L17).
 The following keybindings add features known from common text editors: